 The journey through the unit begins with an integrated scene featuring the main child characters and their family.
-The four main new words are illustrated in the picture.
+The six main new words are illustrated in the picture.
 In this lesson the children:

-- prepare for learning about the new topic through the Get Ready to Learn chant and activity routine - are introduced to a new topic with the Show and Tell child characters (Sam, May, and Anna) - review language from previous units through the picture - learn four new topic related words using flashcards and the picture/poster - hear and practice the new words in a listening activity - play a game using the new words - answer the Big Question unit title in relation to the picture
+- prepare for learning about the new topic through the Get Ready to Learn chant and activity routine - are introduced to a new topic with the Show and Tell child characters (Sam, May and Anna) - review language from previous units and levels through the picture - learn six new topic related words using flashcards and the picture - do a listening activity where they hear the new words in context - discuss the Big Question the title of the unit in relation to the picture